Vinyl-Davyl/developing-and-deploying-a-smart-contract-on-the-celo-network/README.md

 - What is a Smart Contract?
 - The Role of Smart Contracts in DeFi on Celo
 - Developing and Deploying a Smart Contract on Celo
+- Modifying the truffle config file for deploy
 - Celo Developer Tools
 - Use Cases for Smart Contracts in DeFi on Celo